 Idaho proof of insurance laws

 Proof of insurance has to be carried at all times when driving in Idaho.
 As of January 1, 2020, Idaho drivers are required to provide proof of insurance for two consecutive months or risk having their registration suspended.
 Vehicle owners who don’t have insurance coverage in place for two consecutive months will be warned.
 They will have 30 days to show proof of insurance — or get an exemption — before their vehicle registration is revoked.

 What are state-mandated car insurance limits?

 Insurance limits refer to the minimum amount of coverage that you can carry and still be legally entitled to drive.
 From an insurance perspective, the limit is the most that they will pay for a claim.

 Coverage limits are set by each state and are typically split into three categories: bodily injury coverage per person, bodily injury coverage per accident, and property damage per accident.
-You’ll often see this written out as 25/50/15, or what is known as split limits.
+You’ll often see Idaho's required coverage limits written out as 25/50/15, or what is known as split limits.
 Have a look at the breakdown of these terms below.